IvanMed1002/IDS-IPSwithLimaCharlie/README.md

 8. Get basic info about the session.<br/>
 a.
 Find out what user your implant is running as, and learn it’s privileges.<br/>
 If your implant was properly run with Admin rights, you’ll notice we have a few privileges that make further attack activity much easier, such as “SeDebugPrivilege”.<br/>
 b.
-Identify our implant’s working directory.<br/>
-c.
-Examine network connections occurring on the remote system.<br/>
-d.
 Identify running processes on the remote system.<br/>
 Notice that Sliver cleverly highlights its own process in green and any detected countermeasures (defensive tools) in red.<br/>
-E. This is how attackers become aware of what security products a victim system may be using.<br/>
+c.
+This is how attackers become aware of what security products a victim system may be using.<br/>

 <img src="https://i.imgur.com/Z2hOhct.png"/>